Climate-CAFE/Climate-CAFE.github.io/handbook/tutorial.md

    - Click the "Select Files to Add" button to choose files from your local device or drag and drop files into the upload widget.
 In addition to the metadata specified in this form, a .csv data dictionary describing all variables should be uploaded as a file with your submission.
    - **Note:** Dataverse supports a wide range of file types.
 Ensure your files are within the specified size limits.

-6. **Finalize and Edit Metadata**
+6. **Save Initial Metadata**

    - Select *Save Dataset* when all fields are filled and you have added the files you would like to submit.

+7. **Edit Metadata**
-After you have saved your dataset, you can edit the metadata to add additional information by selecting *Edit Dataset*
+   - After you have saved your dataset, edit the metadata to add additional information by selecting *Edit Dataset*
+   - Please note that there are several metadata fields that will *only* appear after you have saved the initial metadata and gone back to Edit.
+   - When editing your metadata, please fill out as much detail as possible.
+We especially encourage inclusion of:
+        - **Time Period**
+        - **Data Type**
+        - **Software**
+        - All relevant **Geospatial Metadata** fields

 7. **Submit**